-Figure 1: In this HIV positive patient, there is a cluster of dilated perivascular spaces and pseudocysts with signal isointense to CSF on T1 (top row left), T2 (top row right) and FLAIR (middle row left).
-The medial most lesion demonstrated more heterogeneous signal with a solid enhancing component (middle row right) along the medial margin.
-The majority of these lesions in the basal ganglia demonstrate normal or increased diffusivity on DWI/ADC (bottom row), a common finding in many atypical infections.
+Figure 1: In this HIV-positive patient, there is a cluster of dilated perivascular spaces and pseudocysts with signal isointense to CSF on T1-weighted (top left), T2-weighted (top right), and FLAIR (middle left) imaging.
+(Middle Right) The medial-most lesion demonstrated more heterogeneous signal with a solid enhancing component along the medial margin.
+(Bottom Left and Bottom Right) The majority of these lesions in the basal ganglia demonstrate normal or increased diffusivity on DWI/ADC, a common finding in many atypical infections.

 - Opportunistic fungal infection (Cryptococcus neoformans)

-- Strongest risk factor is T-cell dysfunction, thus most commonly seen in patients with HIV/AIDS
+- Strongest risk factor is T-cell dysfunction and, thus, is seen most commonly in patients with HIV/AIDS

 - Encapsulated, yeast-like fungus that is found in animal droppings